llcoollasa/LaravelHighChartVue/readme.md

     vendor/phpunit/phpunit/phpunit  --filter=testReportTest

-**Notes**
+**Special Notes**

-- Test Cases can be found in tests/Feature/ExampleTest.php
+- Test Cases can be found in tests/
 - web.php contains the routes
 - Please create a user and log in to see the report

+**Steps**
+1. Click register and register for a user
+2. Go to homepage & click "RETENTION CURVES"
+3. Click On View Report

+Cheers.